-Moving ahead now, as explained time and again throughout this book, for a variety of reasons, which can be elementary or advanced, and mathematical or physical, we are mainly interested in the case where our algebras have traces, $tr:A\to\mathbb C$.
-And in relation with factors, leaving aside the trivial case $A=M_N(\mathbb C)$, we are led in this way to:
+Moving ahead now, as explained time and again throughout this book, for a variety of reasons, which can be elementary or advanced, and also mathematical or physical, we are mainly interested in the case where our algebras have traces:

+And in relation with the factors, by leaving aside the rather trivial case of the matrix algebras $A=M_N(\mathbb C)$, we are led in this way to the following key notion:

 \begin{definition} A ${\rm II}_1$ factor is a von Neumann algebra $A\subset B(H)$ which: \begin{enumerate} \item Is infinite dimensional, $\dim A=\infty$.

 \item Has trivial center, $Z(A)=\mathbb C$.

 \item Has a trace $tr:A\to\mathbb C$. \end{enumerate} \end{definition}